khizerwahab/CodeAlpha_Project_Name/README.md

 import matplotlib.pyplot as plt

-# Here, we are using MNIST dataset which is a dataset of 28x28 grayscale images of handwritten digits
 # The dataset consists of 60,000 training images and 10,000 test images
 (train_images, train_labels), (test_images, test_labels) = tf.keras.datasets.mnist.load_data()